faucet-pipeline/docs/js.md

 ```

 `minify` will additionally remove all non-significant whitespace, `mangle`
-rewrites the source code to shorten variable names.
-Both of those settings only
+will rewrite the source code to shorten variable names.
+Either setting
-take effect with the `--compact` CLI flag and require faucet-pipeline-jsmin in
+will only take effect with the `--compact` CLI flag and both require
-addition to faucet-pipeline-js v2.0.
+faucet-pipeline-jsmin in addition to faucet-pipeline-js v2.0.